Hello, my name is Martin Saunders and, as Youthscape’s Director of Innovation, lead our Innovation Team

 I joined Youthscape because I wanted to see the church serve young people better, and I know we need to innovate in many ways to achieve that.
 Before moving to Youthscape, I was Editor of the UK’s largest national youth work magazine Youthwork.
 I'm a prolific writer,and many of my published books are on the YS Store.
 When I’m not paying the bills as a Sue Perkins lookalike, I enjoy writing and speaking on just about every topic related to youth ministry, as well as the art and science of innovation.
 I'm a big fan of my family, my dog, Indian food and West Ham in that order.
 The team describe the year I gave up coffee for Lent as one of Youthscape’s darkest periods.

-Hey, I'm Lahna and I'm working as part of the Innovation Team with a particular focus on 16-19 year olds.
+Hey, I'm Lahna and I'm working as part of the Innovation Team managing "Open Me" our devotional resource for youth workers.

 Having grown up in Southend, I studied at St Mellitius and graduated with a BA(Hons) in Theology and Youth Ministry and a passion to see young people thrive.
 I spend my time developing resources and creative ideas that help young adults explore deep issues about life and faith.
 I love the challenge of finding ways to open up their thinking and experiences.
 When I'm not working on new ideas, I speak at conferences and events regularly on youth culture and social media.
 And I have a huge list of interests that include writing, interior décor, advocacy and film – I’m currently working my way through the Rocky series.
 Dont cross me though: I used to fence competitively as a teenager.